- 2-hour Sherlock Holmes literary and film location tour of London

 What You Can Expect

-See the place where the eccentric Sherlock Holmes first met Dr Watson – his loyal friend and adviser – and hear trivia about the 1979 thriller Murder by Decree, that featured the pair.
+See the place where the eccentric Sherlock Holmes first met Dr Watson – his loyal friend and adviser – and hear trivia about the 1979 thriller Murder by Decree, which featured the pair.
 Visit the Royal Academy building, which was used in the film, and stroll around some of the pubs and grand hotels that were mentioned in the books.

 Rebecca was a terrific guide.
 She kept us going at a reasonable pace and was very knowledgeable about the tour.
 She was in fact an expert on Sherlock facts.